 GCU provides workshops that teach and encourage positive Life Skills such as healthy behaviour; goal setting; self-management skills; self-esteem building; and problem solving.

 The Continuum Project

-Along with the focus on youth at a grassroots level, and with the backdrop of high unemployment for school leavers in South Africa, GCU offers tutoring positions to recent high school graduates.
-We also offer senior players from the soccer team and those who have through our after-school programme the opportunity to stay with GCU as coaches for the younger players.
+Along with the focus on youth at a grassroots level, and with the backdrop of high unemployment for school leavers in South Africa, GCU offers tutoring and coaching positions to recent high school graduates.

 Career Path Project